Free curves and fundamental groups: Log free curves

 \begin{theorem} Let $(X,\Delta)$ be a projective lc pair of dimension $n$ over an algebraically closed field.
 Suppose that $H$ is an ample divisor such that $\mu^{min}_{H^{n-1}}(T^{log}_{(X,\Delta)}) > 0$.
 Then there is a smooth projective curve $C$ and a finite set $D \subset C$ such that for every $r \geq 0$ there is an $r$-free log curve $s: (C,D) \to (X,\Delta)$. \end{theorem}

-\begin{proof} Let $i: C \to X$ denote a general curve obtained as a complete intersection of elements of $|mH|$ for $m$ sufficiently large.
+\begin{proof} Let $i: C \to X$ denote a general curve obtained as a complete intersection of elements of $|m_{i}H|$ for a tuple of sufficiently positive integers $m_{i}$.
 We may ensure that $i(C)$ will lie in the SNC locus of $(X,\Delta)$.
-By a repeated application of \cite[1.2 Theorem]{Flenner84} (in characteristic $0$) or \cite[0.1 Theorem]{Langer24} (in characteristic $p$) we may also ensure that $\mu^{min}(i^{*}T_{(X,\Delta)}^{log}) > 0$.
+Since the log tangent bundle is a subsheaf of the tangent bundle, we also know that $\mu^{min}_{H^{n-1}}(T_{X}) > 0$.
+Thus by a repeated application of \cite[1.2 Theorem]{Flenner84} (in characteristic $0$) or by applying Theorem \ref{theo:normalsemistability} and arguing as in Proposition \ref{prop:lccurveexists} (in characteristic $p$) we may also ensure that $i^{*}T_{(X,\Delta)}^{log}$ is ample.

-In characteristic $p$, Lemma \ref{lemm:frobpullback} shows that we can precompose $i$ by an iterated Frobenius to construct an $r$-free log curve $s$.
-Since the Frobenius morphism is a homeomorphism, the support of the pullback of $\lfloor \Delta \rfloor$ does not depend on $r$ and thus we may choose $D = i^{-1}\lfloor \Delta \rfloor$.